jingjingau/GenerateMonthlyPayslip/README.md

 ### 2.2 Projects

 There are 4 projects in the solution:

+#### Payslip.API

-#### Payslip.API: The REST Web API service project.
+	The REST Web API service project.

+#### Payslip.API.Tests

-#### Payslip.API.Tests: The unit test for Payslip.API
+	The unit test for Payslip.API

+#### GenerateMonthlyPayslip

-#### GenerateMonthlyPayslip: The client console project which calls the API to get the monthly pay slip.
+	The client console project which calls the API to get the monthly payslip.

+#### GenerateMonthlyPayslip.Tests

-#### GenerateMonthlyPayslip.Tests The unit test for GenerateMonthlyPayslip.
+	The unit test for GenerateMonthlyPayslip.

 ### 2.3 How to run